Software documentation: Elucidative programming

-Elucidative Programming is the result of practical applications of Literate Programming in real programming contexts.
-The Elucidative paradigm proposes that source code and documentation be stored separately.
+Elucidative programming is the result of practical applications of literate programming in real programming contexts.
+The elucidative paradigm proposes that source code and documentation be stored separately.

 Often, software developers need to be able to create and access information that is not going to be part of the source file itself.
-Such annotations are usually part of several software development activities, such as code walks and porting, where third party source code is analysed in a functional way.
+Such annotations are usually part of several software development activities, such as code walks and porting, where third-party source code is analysed in a functional way.
 Annotations can therefore help the developer during any stage of software development where a formal documentation system would hinder progress.

 User documentation

 Unlike code documents, user documents simply describe how a program is used.

 In the case of a software library, the code documents and user documents could in some cases be effectively equivalent and worth conjoining, but for a general application this is not often true.

 Typically, the user documentation describes each feature of the program, and assists the user in realizing these features.
 It is very important for user documents to not be confusing, and for them to be up to date.
-User documents don't need to be organized in any particular way, but it is very important for them to have a thorough index.
+User documents do not need to be organized in any given way, but it is very important for them to have a thorough index.
 Consistency and simplicity are also very valuable.
 User documentation is considered to constitute a contract specifying what the software will do.
 API Writers are very well accomplished towards writing good user documents as they would be well aware of the software architecture and programming techniques used.
 See also technical writing.

 User documentation can be produced in a variety of online and print formats.
-However, there are three broad ways in which user documentation can be organized.
+However, user documentation may be organized in three main ways: